Relativistic Thinking: Breaking Free from Rigid Beliefs

 Good and Evil

-Absolutes such as good and evil signal short-cuts in thinking—a cognitive heuristic.
+Absolutes such as good and evil signal shortcuts in thinkingโa cognitive heuristic.
 We often label events, people, and behaviors as either good or evil without pausing for a moment to examine what it is that makes the event, person, or behavior ‘good’ or ‘evil.’

-Jung continues, “in practical terms, this means that good and evil are no longer so self-evident.
-We have to realize that each represents a judgment.”
-Jung understood that our judgements can never be perfect.
-It is a condition of our finite minds.”
-He explains that because of “the fallibility of all human judgment, we cannot believe that we will always judge rightly.”
+“We must beware of thinking of good and evil as absolute opposites.
+The criterion of ethical action can no longer consist in the simple view that good has the force of a categorical imperative, while so-called evil can resolutely be shunned.
+In practical terms, this means that good and evil are no longer so self-evident.
+We have to realize that each represents a judgment.
+Our judgements can never be perfect.
+It is a condition of our finite minds.
+Because of the fallibility of all human judgment, we cannot believe that we will always judge rightly” (Jung, 1961)

-Jung warns that “the ethical problem is affected by this principle only to the extent that we become somewhat uncertain about moral evaluations.
+“The ethical problem is affected by this principle only to the extent that we become somewhat uncertain about moral evaluations.
 Nevertheless we have to make ethical decisions.
-The relativity of ‘good’ and ‘evil’ by no means signifies that these categories are invalid, or do not exist” (1961).
+The relativity of ‘good’ and ‘evil’ by no means signifies that these categories are invalid, or do not exist” (Jung, 1961).

 Relativistic Thinking is a Tool